 Holly Park School provides a rich learning environment, both inside and outside the classroom, which is conducive to high quality teaching and learning.
 We want all children to achieve their very best and to become successful adults.
-It is our school's policy to maximise the potential of all pupils, including all different identifiable cohorts of pupils such as: disadvantaged, English as an Additional Language, summer born, SEN&D pupils and academically more able pupils, including those who are gifted and talented.
+It is our school's policy to maximise the potential of all pupils, including all different identifiable cohorts of pupils such as: disadvantaged, English as an Additional Language, summer born, SEN&D pupils and academically more able pupils, including those who are working at Greater Depth.
 This is embraced and supported at all levels in the school.

 Our curriculum is designed to prepare children for opportunities, responsibilities and experiences of future life, and we strive to do so by offering a broad and balanced curriculum from the children's first days in the Nursery through to the end of Year 6.
-Through our school's curriculum we seek to promote the spiritual, moral, cultural, mental and physical development of pupils at the school and of society.
+We seek to promote the spiritual, moral, cultural, mental and physical development of pupils at the school and of society.
 In addition, we actively promote British values to ensure pupils are well prepared for life in modern Britain.

-Children learn best when they can see links and have reasons for learning.
+We recognise that children learn best when learning is connected and purposeful.
 Our curriculum promotes enjoyment of learning through debate, creativity, purpose and relevance.
 We hope that pupils are motivated by achievement both now and in the future and have a positive attitude towards themselves, others and their environment.
-Through our approach we aim to develop resilience in our pupils, so they are willing to take risks in their learning, accepting that making mistakes is an important part of the learning process.
+Through our approach we aim to develop resilience in our pupils, so they are willing to take risks in their learning, accepting that making mistakes is an important and valuable part of the learning process.